Jenniferwonder/obsidian-config/Learning Efficiency.md

 	- What value you want to/can bring
 	- How many people can benefit from?
 	- How to bring that value to them efficiently and consistently
-#### 3. Divide your problem into smaller pieces by asking questions
+#### 3. Divide your problem into smaller pieces
 Each problem/task must be concret and crucial and be **divided** into small pieces that are independent from one another, so that you can solve them individually in a reasonably short amount of time.
 It's a crucial step to solving bigger and complex problem!
-For example, to build projects as efficiently as possible, you can list the questions or tasks you need to solve.
+To build projects as efficiently as possible, you can list the questions or tasks you need to solve.
 Ask yourself:
 - **What projects** do I want/need to build?
 - How to build them **fast**? > Be Resourceful
 - What **skills or tools** do I use to <u>build, test and deploy</u> them?